 The subsequent experiments confirmed their hypotheses.
 The mice were less likely to engage in repetitive behaviors, more likely to interact with other mice, and were successful in navigating mazes that differed from those they previously solved, thereby showing enhanced behavioral flexibility.
 Additional investigation revealed that these changes were likely due to a reduction in protein production—the levels of newly synthesized proteins in the brains of these mice were similar to those of normal mice.

-The study’s other co-authors were Emanuela Santini, Thu Huynh, Andrew MacAskill, Adam Carter, and Hanoch Kaphzan of NYU’s Center for Neural Science; Davide Ruggero of the University of California, San Francisco; and Philippe Pierre of the French institutions.
+The study’s other co-authors were: Emanuela Santini, the study’s lead author, Thu Huynh, Andrew MacAskill, Adam Carter, and Hanoch Kaphzan of NYU’s Center for Neural Science; and Philippe Pierre of Aix-Marseille Université, INSERM, and CNRS.